tabodino/divia-transport-planner/README.md

 # Divia-Transport-Planner

-A comprehensive route planning system for the DiviaMobilités public transportation network using GTFS data, NetworkX graph algorithms, and AI-powered assistance.
+A comprehensive route planning system for the "DiviaMobilités" public transportation network using GTFS data, NetworkX graph algorithms, and AI-powered assistance.

 ## Setup